dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 ![Light Emitting Eyes?](/static/img/isa_box3.jpg){.mx-auto width=500}

-The relationship between HIGH, LOW, blocked, unblocked, locked and unlocked gets a bit confusing.
+The relationship between HIGH, LOW, active, inactive, blocked, unblocked, locked and unlocked gets a bit confusing.
 Let's try to put all the pieces together:

-* Just as the Latch Pins reach the **locked** position, the Alignment Plate *exits* the gap of the Photo Interrupter.
-This means the Interrupter is now *unblocked*, so light from the LED can hit the Phototransistor.
+* Just as the Latch Pins reach the **locked** position, the Alignment Plate *enters* the gap of the Photo Interrupter.
+This means the Interrupter is now *blocked*, so light from the LED can *not* hit the Phototransistor.
+This means that pin 3 and pin 4 are disconnected, so pin 3 (the sense wire) is forced **HIGH** (5V) by a pull-up resistor on the control board.
+Since this is an active-LOW signal, we'd say it is now **inactive**.
+* Just as the Latch Pins reach the **unlocked** position, the Alignment Plate *exits* the gap of the Interrupter, which is now *unblocked*, so light from the LED can cross to the Phototransistor.
 This allows it to conduct electricity, creating a connection from pin 3 to pin 4.
-Pin 4 is connected to 0V (LOW), so now pin 3 (the sense pin) also goes **LOW**.
+Pin 4 is connected to 0V (LOW), so pin 3 also goes **LOW**, and is now **active**.
-* Just as the Latch Pins reach the **unlocked** position, the Alignment Plate *enters* the gap of the Interrupter, which is now *blocked*, so light from the LED can *not* hit it.
-This breaks the connection between pins 3 and 4.
-Pin 3 is then forced **HIGH** (5V) by a pull-up resistor on the control board.

-Bottom line:  Unlocked = 5 Volts.
-Locked = 0 Volts.
+Bottom line:  The sense wire (pin 3) means **UNLOCKED**.

 Now finally we can summarize what it would take for the Raspberry Pi to control the latch.
 When we want to lock or unlock, turn on the LED and start the motor.
 Wait